tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Cape of the Champion

+1/Level

+When you fight in spirit, your allies gain a +1 bonus to all defenses and saves until the start of your next turn.
+Once per level when you die, if one or more of your allies also died in the same battle, one of you survives as if they had succeeded on a death save, and the others are actually dead (determined randomly).

+**Quirk:** Morbid sense of humor.

+---

 #### Cloak of Anonymity

 While wearing this cloak, you blend in with crowds.
 People ignore you, and overlook anything else that’s strange about you.
 You could be a ten-foot-tall fanged demon who constantly weeps poison, and no-one would look twice when you walked past them in the marketplace.
 The cloak’s magic can’t hide you if you do something out of the ordinary.
 If someone is specifically looking for you, you get a +4 bonus to checks to hide in the crowds.